chiawenl/UD_chunker_autocorrelation/readme.md

 		--sweep_unitaries (optional, if present will attempt to attach unitary chunks which neighbour non-unitary chunks if syntactically linked)
 ```

-There's also some plotting scripts in `src/plotting/` that were used to generate the plots I shared, in case that's of any interest.
+There's also some plotting scripts in `src/plotting/` that were used to generate the plots we shared here, in case that's of any interest.

 # Scripts to get treebanks of interest and label all